j-koziel/html-css-course/starter/03-CSS-Fundamentals/notes.md

 - background-color - Changes the background color of an element
 - border - Takes in 3 values (size, style, color)
 - border-top/bottom/left/right - Border at specific sides of the element

+# Pseudo-classes

+To select the first element of any list you can do this:

+`li:first-child`

+This will select all the first list elements in any lists

+This selects the first child of the element and not the first occurence of that element

+Works the same for `last-child`